 Yes, children are welcome accompanied by a parent or legal guardian.

 Can I bring my dog? ›

 Yes, dogs are welcome accompanied by a leash in our Tasting Room, but unfortunately they are not able to accompany you on a tour of the brewery.

 Do you serve food?
 Can I bring food with me? ›

 We offer selection of chips and other small snacks.
 Keep an eye out for other food vendors in residence on weekends, or ask our bartenders for a recommendation for delivery options.
 You are more than welcome to order or bring in food of your own while you hang with us.

-In addition to beer, we serve sodas, water, and other non-alcoholic options, so we ask that you do not bring in outside drinks.
+In addition to beer, we serve wine, hard cider, and sodas, water, and other non-alcoholic options, so we ask that you do not bring in outside drinks.